Click on the category dropdown below to see the submissions criteria.

 No submission is required for this category.

-Artists who have one of the top 20 tracks based on consumption are given an individual rank.
+Artists who have one of the Top 20 tracks based on consumption are given an individual rank.
 Next, these artists are evaluated using social data to measure their growth and popularity across social networks.
-All the results are reviewed by PwC, Trusted partner of The JUNO Awards.
-Finally, each artist receives a rank after combining consumption (75%) and online buzz (25%) to determine the top 10 artists – The 2023 TikTok JUNO Fan Choice Award nominees!
+Finally, each artist receives a rank after combining consumption (75%) and social data (25%) to determine the Top 10 artists – The 2024 TikTok JUNO Fan Choice Award nominees!

 CATEGORY #2: SINGLE OF THE YEAR